AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 In case a task is short (non-IO-bound), there's a lot of contention within the queue.
 An alternative would be the use of lock-free queue, however, that would result into different issues related to distribution of the tasks.

-In work-stealing techniques, each thread has its own queue.
+An alternative to that would be work-stealing techniques, each thread has its own queue.
 In case it runs out of tasks - it "steals" the tasks from other threads.
 Thus, the contention between threads is lower.

 In Java, work stealing technique is implemented within [ForkJoin](https://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html) framework.